F-Gray/QCCSRC/README.md

 ### Threads.h

-This defines a class called <i>Threads</i> which creates local threads and a <i>Mutex</i> class for synchronisation.
-It provides similar capabilities to the C++11 thread library, however the <i>Threads</i> class has its own inter-thread synchronisation routines built in which simplifies coding for highly parallel applications.
+This defines a class called `Threads` which creates local threads and a `Mutex` class for synchronisation.
+It provides similar capabilities to the C++11 thread library, however the `Threads` class has its own inter-thread synchronisation routines built in which simplifies coding for highly parallel applications.

 #### 1. Example with thread creation and synchronisation

-In this example, we use the <i>Threads</i> class to create a number of parallel threads, and demonstrate the synchronisation routines
+In this example, we use the `Threads` class to create a number of parallel threads, and demonstrate the synchronisation routines

 ```C++